-Testosterone and Andropause: Testosterone is the primary hormone responsible for deep voices, muscle mass, sex drive, are some of the patterns found in males.
-As men age and get older, the level of testosterone in the body and production of sperm gradually becomes lower, and they experience physical and psychological symptoms as a result of these low levels of testosterone and is the part of the natural aging process.
+Testosterone is the primary hormone responsible for deep voices, muscle mass, sex drive, and some of the male patterns.
+As men age and get older, the level of testosterone in the body and the production of sperm gradually becomes lower, and they experience physical and psychological symptoms as a result of these low levels of testosterone, which is part of the natural aging process.

-Andropause is a condition that is symptoms of the decrease in the male hormone testosterone.
+Andropause is a condition that is a symptom of decreased male hormone testosterone.
 Approximately 80% of men in their 50s will experience symptoms of andropause caused by low testosterone levels.
-A person suffering andropause may have some symptoms related to the condition and could be at risk of other severe health conditions.
+A person suffering from andropause may have some symptoms related to the condition and could be at risk of other severe health conditions.

 The decrease in testosterone is an essential factor in men having andropause problems.
-As men age, the body starts making less testosterone, and also the levels of other hormones like (SHBG) “Sex Hormone Binding Globulin,” which pulls usable testosterone from the blood, begins to increase.
+As men age, the body starts making less testosterone, and the levels of other hormones like (SHBG) “Sex Hormone Binding Globulin,” which pulls usable testosterone from the blood, begin to increase.
 (SHBG) Also Binds some available testosterone circulating in the bloodstream.
-The testosterone that is available and not linked to the SHBG hormone described as bioavailable testosterone.

 Men who experience symptoms associated with andropause and low testosterone have lowered amounts of bioavailable testosterone in their bloodstream.
-Therefore, The tissues in the body which are stimulated by testosterone receiving a smaller number of it, which may cause physical and possibly mental changes in a person such as mood swings or fatigue and more.
+Therefore, The tissues in the body stimulated by testosterone receive a smaller number of it, which may cause physical and possibly mental changes in a person, such as mood swings or fatigue.